HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Class names

 What do developers use class names for these days?
 To answer this question, we looked at the most popular class names.
-The list was dominated by FontAwesome classes, with 192 out of 198 being `fa` or `fa-*`!
-The only thing that initial exploration could tell us was that FontAwesome is exceedingly popular and is used by almost one third of websites!
+The list was dominated by Font Awesome classes, with 192 out of 198 being `fa` or `fa-*`!
+The only thing that initial exploration could tell us was that Font Awesome is exceedingly popular and is used by almost one third of websites!

 However, once we collapsed `fa-*` and then `wp-*` classes (which come from WordPress, another exceedingly popular piece of software), we got more meaningful results.
 Omitting these, state-related classes seem to be most popular, with `.active` occurring in nearly half of websites, and `.selected` and `.disabled` following soon after.